aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/CameraChange.md

 # CameraChange
-A trigger zone to change the camera ???
+A trigger zone to change the camera's properties.

 ## Data Arrays
 - `data[0]`: If 1, the `camoffset` is changed by this object when triggered